bernatferragut/CCT/AM/CT Intro.md

     TEACHERS
     * How would you explain to your class CT in a simple way?
-    * Using'drawing'you can include all your students o learn CT
+    * Using'drawing'you can include all your students to learn CT

 ## Text Challenge
 > If today is Friday,what is the day after the day before the day before tomorrow?